 That’s nowhere near the 13th century.
 That’s two centuries earlier, the 15th century b.c.e.

 1 Kings 6:1 is pretty black-and-white.
-And so some, naturally, have wondered if the author of this passage was simply mistaken, or if this scripture was merely a symbolic, generational number.
+And so some, naturally, have wondered if the author of this passage was simply mistaken, or if this scripture was merely a symbolic, generational number (this theory is explained in detail in the following article).
 Besides the peculiarity of this suggestion: Is there any other internal biblical evidence, for or against?

 One of the later biblical “judges” on the scene, before the monarchical period, was Jephthah (Judges 11-12).
 Based on the internal dates in the book of Judges, he would have been on the scene about a century before David, around 1100 b.c.e.
 During his time as judge, a territorial dispute with the Ammonites arose over land that Israel had conquered just before Moses’s death.
 Jephthah questioned the timing of the Ammonite king’s desire to reclaim the land: “While Israel dwelt in [this area] by the side of the Arnon, three hundred years; wherefore did ye not recover [it] within that time?”
 (Judges 11:26).
 Israel, to that point, had already been in the land roughly 300 years.